European shares get earnings lift, Greece lags

 By Lionel Laurent and Francesco Canepa

-LONDON, April 21 Positive company earnings updates pushed European shares higher on Tuesday, with the Greek stock market a standout loser as worries mounted about its banking sector.
+LONDON, April 21 A raft of positive company earnings updates pushed European shares higher on Tuesday, with the Greek stock market a notable outlier as worries mounted about its banking sector.

-Publicis, Sky and ARM Holdings closed between 3.9 and 6.2 percent higher after results.
+Publicis, Sky and ARM Holdings were all up 4 percent or more after reporting results.

 "We will see a further run-up in markets ...
-We are seeing additional inflows from institutional clients," Union Investment portfolio manager Ingo Speich said.
+We are seeing additional inflows from institutional clients," said Ingo Speich, portfolio manager at Union Investment in Frankfurt.

-The pan-European FTSEurofirst 300 index closed up 0.5 percent at 1,628.64 points, near multi-year peaks but having pared session gains as concerns about Greece capped sentiment.
+At 1409 GMT, the pan-European FTSEurofirst 300 index was up 0.8 percent at 1,633.88 points, near multi-year peaks but off its earlier high as concerns about Greece capped sentiment.

-The Athens ATG index fell 3.3 percent to its lowest since September 2012 after a Bloomberg report suggested the ECB had prepared a proposal to increase the haircut on the security that Greek banks offer in return for emergency liquidity.
+The Athens ATG index fell 3.6 percent and hit its lowest since September 2012 after a Bloomberg report suggested the ECB had prepared a proposal to increase the haircut on the security that Greek banks offer in return for emergency liquidity.

-"The issue today will be capital for a bank where concerns linger," Jefferies analyst, Omar Fall, said.
+"The issue today will be capital for a bank where concerns linger," said Omar Fall, analyst at Jefferies.

 A weak euro helped advertising group Publicis report forecast-beating organic sales growth in the first quarter, while Actelion, Europe's biggest biotech firm, raised its full-year guidance after strong sales of its new heart and lung drug helped profits beat expectations.

-Associated British Foods, however, fell 5.3 percent after it lowering its full-year earnings guidance on currency concerns, sending its shares down more than 2 percent.
+Associated British Foods, however, fell 3.8 percent after it edged down its full-year earnings guidance on foreign currency concerns, prompting its shares to fall more than 2 percent.

 Europe bourses in 2015: link.reuters.com/pap87v